 Drug class: Nasal steroids

-Budesonide nasal (for use in the nose) is used to treat stuffy nose, sneezing, and runny nose caused by seasonal or year-round allergies.
+Rhinocort Allergy (for use in the nose) is used to treat stuffy nose, sneezing, itchy nose, and runny nose caused by seasonal or year-round allergies.

 Budesonide may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to budesonide.
+You should not use budesonide if you are allergic to it.

 a weak immune system (caused by disease or by using certain medicines);